-High-resolution 3-D imaging draws new picture of Golgi's whereabouts during cell divisionDecember 15th, 2013 in Medical research /
+High-resolution 3-D imaging draws new picture of Golgi's whereabouts during cell divisionDecember 15, 2013 in Medicine & Health / Medical research

 Resolving a fundamental question in cell biology and showing off the powers of new high-resolution 3-D imaging, NIH scientists have discovered where the Golgi apparatus, which sorts newly synthesized proteins for transport inside and outside the cell, goes when it disassembles during cell division, according to research to be presented on Sunday, Dec.
 15, at the American Association for Cell Biology (ASCB) annual meeting in New Orleans.